NerdOfCode/Python1/README.md

 Welcome to our repository.
 We make various programs in python to help simplify your life.
+All programs in here are under th GNU General Publice License unless a different license is givin in the program itself.